Eulercoder/eulercoder.me-new/content/_posts/competitive-programming-and-open-source/index.md

 ---
-title: 'Competitive Programming and Open Source: Which one to choose'
+title: 'Competitive Programming and Open Source- Which one to choose'
 date: 2017-07-23 07:39:55 Z
 categories:
   - discussion